Alex-Bujorianu/Hierarchical_HAR-PBD/comparison.md

 Option 2 is a lot worse than option 1.

 ## Increasing time window
 Increasing the time window gives the model more data to recognise an activity, but, it effectively reduces the number of training instances.
-I think the learning rate should be larger to account for that.
+Additionally, since there are more frames to backpropagate from, the learning rate needs to be reduced and the decay increased.

+## Autoencoder experiments

+Currently, we have good performance on the training and validation sets, of about 80% accuracy and F1 score, but very bad performance on the test set (about 16% accuracy).

+I think this may be because the autoencoder is overfitting, so that the test embeddings are very different from the train embeddings, even though the input data is similar.

+At 50 epochs, the model has 80% validation accuracy.

+When adding the sub-activity labels, using the same hyperparameters, the validation accuracy is about 80%, no worse and no better.
+This is unsurprising given that the sub-activity labels (e.g. sit-to-stand) are common across the higher-level activities we are trying to predict (e.g. loading dishwasher, loading washing machine) meaning that the sub-activities are not discriminative.